infusionsoft/bower-locker/README.md

 ```bash
 bower-locker unlock
 ```
-Expects to run from within a folder that contains a `bower.json`, `./bower_components/` folder, and a `bower-locker.bower.json`.file.
+Expects to run from within a folder that contains a `bower.json` and a `bower-locker.bower.json`.file.

 It will check that `bower.json` is a locked bower file.
 If so, it will simply replace `bower.json` with `bower-locker.bower.json`.